harmancilab/COLLAGENE/README.md

 We provide examples of using key-setup, encryption/decryption, matrix library, network file I/O (and others) under *examples/* directory.
 These examples demonstrate the basic blocks for building more complex collaborative analysis pipelines.

 ## Use Cases:
-We provide a full implementation of federated GWAS and meta-analysis for binary traits under *use_cases/* directory.
+We provide a full implementations of federated GWAS and meta-analysis for binary traits under *use_cases/* directory.
 The implementation includes all components that can be readily deployed.
 A public docker image is provided to install and test these implementations (See *installation/* and *docker/* for more details.).

 ## API and CLI Documentation
 Documentation for the options that can be used in secure pipelines can be found under *API/* directory.